 Some adds boost the superiority of swings.
 At ST 14, for example, the multiple of average swing dam (7) to thrust dam (3.5) is a solid 2.0.
 Pick up a large falchion, and you change that to 9 vs 2.5, for a whopping multiple of 3.6!

 Other weapons’ adds go the opposite way.
 An excellent example is the edged rapier: at ST 10, its adds change the wielder’s base thr 1d-2, sw 1d damage to thr 1d-1 imp, sw 1d-1 cut damage.
-With a sw/thr multiple of 1.0, at ST 10 the edged rapier’s base thrust damage is as high as its base swing damage!
+With a sw/thr multiple of 1.0, the edged rapier’s base thrust damage is as high as its base swing damage!

 Let’s check out a few more weapons with thrust impaling and swing cutting modes, over a range of ST. The purpose is to examine not the raw sw/thr multiples on the Damage Table, but the actual sw/thr multiple you get with the weapon in hand.